asmodeus812/coc-springboot/README.md

 * `@>`                 shows all functions (prototype implementation)
 * `@`                  shows all Spring annotations in the code
 * `//`                 shows all request mappings of all running Spring Boot apps and opens a browser for the selected endpoint

+Easy navigation to Spring-specific elements of your source code.
+* `@Prpofile`:          shows information about the active profiles on the running apps
+* `@Component`,        `@Bean`, `@Autowired`: shows detailed information about the beans and their wiring from the live app
+* `@ConditionalOn...`: shows information about the conditions and their evaluation at runtime

 ## Code templates